yunpengn/StartingWithPHP/README.md

 ## Starting with PHP

 **Starting with PHP** is a PHP workshop targeted at beginners.
-The audience are generally expected to have obtained basic programming skills, but with/without a solid background in web development.
+The audience are generally expected to
+- Solid background in procedural & object-oriented programming;
+- A reasonable amount of knowledge in HTML, CSS, JavaScript.

 ## Slides